son-n-pham/GATE_Writing/writings/004_cow/grading_skylar.md

-### Write in a proper structure (2/2):
+### Write in a proper structure (2 marks)

-- The writing is well-organized with a clear introduction, body, and conclusion.
+- 2 marks: The writing is well-organised with a clear introduction, body, and conclusion.

-### Choose only ONE point of view (1/1):

-- The writing consistently uses a single point of view throughout.
+  - Explanation: The essay has a clear beginning, middle, and end.
+The story flows logically, with a clear introduction of the problem, the attempt to solve it, and the final resolution.

-### Choose a tone to match the theme of the writing (3/3):
+### Choose a tone to match the theme of the writing (3 marks)

-- The tone consistently matches and enhances the theme of the writing.
+- 3 marks: The tone consistently matches and enhances the theme of the writing.
+  - Explanation: The tone is generally lighthearted and humorous, which fits the somewhat absurd scenario of a farmer playing cello for his cows.
+There are moments of frustration and then joy, which are well-conveyed.

-### Include emotions and feelings (1/1):
+### Include emotions and feelings (1 mark)

-- Emotions and feelings are clearly expressed, adding depth to the narrative.
+- 1 mark: Emotions and feelings are clearly expressed, adding depth to the narrative.
+  - Explanation: The essay includes a range of emotions, from Farmer Jack's frustration and rage to his eventual joy and excitement.
+The cows' sadness and happiness are also mentioned.

-### Use precise words or phrases (0.5/1):
+### Use precise words or phrases (1 mark)

-- Uses some precise language, but there are instances of vague or unclear phrasing.
+- 1 mark: Uses clear, specific, and accurate language to convey ideas.
+  - Explanation: The essay uses some precise language, such as "maze of a shed," "callowed hand," and "evaporated," which adds to the imagery.

-### Use at least THREE figurative languages (2/3):
+### Use at least THREE figurative languages (3 marks)

-- Uses two examples of figurative language effectively. "his bow was moving so fast it was merely a blur!" and "making him feel insulted like the bad milk was laughing"
+- 2 marks: Uses two examples of figurative language effectively.
+  - Explanation: The essay includes a few examples of figurative language: "making him feel insulted like the bad milk was laughing" (personification), "His bow was moving so fast it was merely a blur!" (hyperbole).

-### Have a moral (Goal to focus on) (1/1):
+### Have a moral (Goal to focus on) (1 mark)

-- The story clearly conveys a moral or lesson.
+- 1 mark: The story clearly conveys a moral or lesson.
+  - Explanation: The story conveys a clear moral: that music can bring joy and solve problems.
+It also suggests that sometimes the most unexpected solutions can be the best.

-### Write with an outstanding idea (3/3):
+### Write with an outstanding idea (3 marks)

-- The narrative is creative and engaging, with a compelling plot and original ideas.
+- 3 marks: The narrative is creative and engaging, with a compelling plot and original ideas.

-#### Total Mark: 13.5/15
+  - Explanation: The narrative is creative and engaging, with a unique plot and original ideas.
+The idea of a farmer playing cello for his cows to make sweet milk is quite imaginative.

+### TOTAL MARKS: 13/14 (93%)

 ### Strengths:

-- Creative and original idea.
-- Clear narrative structure.
-- Good use of emotions and feelings.
+- The story has a clear and logical structure with a beginning, middle, and end.
+- The tone is consistently lighthearted and humorous, matching the theme of the writing.
+- The essay effectively uses emotions and feelings to add depth to the narrative.

 ### Areas for Improvement:

-- Use more precise language.
-- Include more figurative language.
+- Include more examples of figurative language to enhance the writing.
+Try to include at least three examples.
-- Proofread for minor grammatical errors.
+- Review the use of precise words and phrases to ensure they are used effectively and accurately.

-### Overall Assessment: Skylar's essay is a creative and engaging story with a clear narrative structure and a good use of emotions.
-The story has a clear moral and the tone matches the theme.
-There are some areas for improvement, such as using more precise language and including more figurative language.
+### Overall Assessment: Skylar's essay is a creative and engaging piece with a unique plot and original ideas.
+The story is well-structured, and the tone is appropriate for the theme.
+The use of emotions and feelings adds depth to the narrative.
+While the essay is strong, there is room for improvement in the use of figurative language and precise word choice.